 We provide the arguments

 We argue for corporate tax reform, the closing of loopholes and the creation of a Financial Transaction tax.

 We assist unions in launching tax investigations into high profile multinationals, through the Center for International Corroborate Tax Accountability and Research.

-For workers "Our wages were brutally cut by our employer - but research we did through our union showed the millions flowing through the company coffers to tax-havens.
-These struggles are clearly linked."
+"Our wages were brutally cut by our employer - but our research showed the millions flowing through the company coffers to tax-havens."